artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 > You're looking at a subclass of `React.Component` with two functions, `render` and `rowForResult`. `render` is the key function for defining your tree.

-Instead of MVC, React uses composition of components to handle complexity, oddly enough - this should feel quite similar to iOS development.
+Instead of MVC, React uses composition of components to handle complexity - this should feel quite similar to iOS development.
 The screen of an iOS app is typically made up of `UIView`s, and `UIViewController`s which exist inside interlinked trees of hierarchy.
 A `UIViewController` itself doesn't have a visual representation, but exists to manipulate data, handle actions and the view structure for views who do.

-A with this context: a React component can be both view and view controller.
+[TODO]

 ```
 [